seanmorris/import-mapper/README.md

 * `modules` - A list of modules to inject

   May be one of the following:
-  * An object, keyed by module name, each value is an object where the keys are exports.
+  * An object, keyed by module name, each value is an object where the keys are the module's exports.
   * An array of module names to `require()` and map automatically.

 #### Returns